Submarine depth ratings: Crush depth

 Sometimes referred to as the "collapse depth" in the United States, this is the submerged depth at which the submarine implodes due to water pressure.
 Technically speaking, the crush depth should be the same as the design depth, but in practice is usually somewhat deeper.
 This is the result of compounding safety margins throughout the production chain, where at each point an effort is made to at least slightly exceed the required specifications to account for imperceptible material defects or variations in machining tolerances.

-Since the crush depth is the depth at which the submarine is crushed, a submarine, by definition, cannot exceed crush depth without being crushed.
+A submarine, by definition, cannot exceed crush depth without being crushed.
 However, when a prediction is made as to what a submarine's crush depth might be, that prediction may subsequently be mistaken for the actual crush depth of the submarine.
-Such misunderstandings, compounded by errors in translation and a more general confusion as to the meanings of the various depth ratings, have resulted in multiple erroneous accounts of submarines not being crushed at their crush depth.
+Such misunderstandings, compounded by errors in translation and general confusion as to what the various depth ratings mean, have resulted in multiple erroneous accounts of submarines not being crushed at their crush depth.